Thai Thoughts and Anecdotes Part 251

 Me: I don't think that is even remotely the theory of large numbers professor.
 Perhaps you should consult your little red wagon.

 Korski: For instance, look here.
 This ticket number is only off the winning number by nine digits.
 And this lottery ticket number is only off the winning number by four digits.
 And this number is only off by two digits.
-I'm saving that one–you never know.
+I'm saving that

 Me: Know what?